Port of Sept-Iles

 Built at the cost of 20.6 millions dollars, the Cruise Terminal at Berth 12 offers a modern world-class infrastructure.
 Inaugurated in 2010, the first ship to berth there on June 4, 2010 was the Norwegian Spirit, with more than 2,300 passengers onboard.

 Besides being able to welcome cruise ships of practically any size, the dock can also accomodate other types of ships year-round.
+A second berth of 183 m (draft -8.5 m) is also available upon request.

 - Concrete berth on 120 tubular steel pilons